zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartSeriesDefaults.md

 ### verticalLine
-The vertical line configuration options.
-The default options for all vertical line series.
-For more details see the series options.
+The verticalLine chart series options.
+Accepts all values supported by the series option.

 #### Returns
 `\Kendo\Dataviz\UI\ChartSeriesDefaults`